italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

     PID/(Q)EAA Issuance - Detailed flow

 **Steps 1-4 (Discovery):** The User, using the Wallet Instance, selects the PID/(Q)EAA Provider from those listed in the list of trustworthy entities.
-The Wallet Instance then processes the Metadata for the selected PID/(Q)EAA Provider as defined in the `Trust Model section`_ Trust Evaluation Mechanism of this specification.
+The Wallet Instance then processes the Metadata for the selected PID/(Q)EAA Provider as defined in the `Trust Model section <https://italia.github.io/eudi-wallet-it-docs/versione-corrente/en/trust.html#trust-evaluation-mechanism>`_ of this specification.
 .. note::

     **Federation Check:** The Wallet Instance needs to check if the PID/(Q)EAA Provider is part of the Federation, obtaining its protocol specific Metadata.
 A non-normative example of a response from the endpoint **.well-known/openid-federation** with the **Entity Configuration** and the **Metadata** of the PID/(Q)EAA Provider is represented within the section `Entity Configuration Credential Issuer`_.